jose-donato/docs/content/sdk/guides/guides/stocks/behavioral-analysis.md

 ### rise

-See which search queries are popula right now
+See which search queries are popular right now

 ```python
 openbb.stocks.ba.rise("AAPL")